AmanChourasia7/conference-registration/README.md

 The web interface of the system is implemented using HTML, CSS, and JavaScript.
 These technologies manage the page structure, visual styling, and client side interaction of the application.

 The platform presents essential conference information such as the event overview, schedule, speakers, and related details.
-A registration module allows participants to submit their personal and participation information through an online form.
+A registration module allows participants to submit their participation information.

 For backend data management, the system integrates Firebase as a database service.
 Registration data submitted through the form is processed using JavaScript and stored in Firebase.
 This allows organizers to collect and manage participant records without requiring a traditional server side infrastructure.